 d) The quorum for the Executive Committee shall be five members.

-e) Each member shall have one vote and the Chairman an additional casting vote, except in cases concerning their own club when they shall leave the room before the vote is taken.
+e) Each member shall have one vote and the Chairman an additional casting vote, except in cases concerning their own club.
 Return to Top>

 The Executive Committee shall have power to:

-a) Appoint a President, Vice Presidents and L.T.T.A.
+a) Appoint a President, Vice Presidents and L.C.T.T.A.
 Representative.

 b) Co-opt for any special purpose any representatives of the member Clubs and/or persons, being members other than representatives.